SethSmigelski/under-the-weather/readme.txt

 Both.
 By default, the weather widget will show a forecast in Fahrenheit.
 If you prefer to see the forecast in Celsius, set data-unit="metric" within the weather-widget div (see configuration instructions).
 Additionally, checking the box for "Display Unit Symbol" on the Under The Weather Settings page instructs the weather widget to display the temperature unit symbol (F or C) in the primary temperature display.

+= What if I don't know the latitude and longitude for a weather location? =

+The plugin offers two methods for looking up coordinates using its built-in **Coordinate Finder** tool:
+* **In the Settings Page: ** Navigate to **Settings > Under The Weather** and click the **Coordinate Finder** tab.
+Simply type in a location name, and the tool will look up the coordinates and provide you with the exact `<div>` code to copy and paste.
+* **In the Editor:** While using the **Under The Weather Forecast** block, click on the **Find Coordinates By Name** button.
+The coordinates for your chosen location will be filled in for you automatically.

+= How do I use the weather block? =

+In the WordPress block editor, simply search for "Under The Weather Forecast" when adding a new block.
+The block includes a built-in coordinate finder, so you can search for locations by name rather than manually entering latitude and longitude.
+Configure your preferences in the block settings sidebar, and the weather will appear automatically on your published page.

+= Can I still use the manual div method if I prefer it? =

+Absolutely!
+The traditional method of adding `<div class="weather-widget">` with data attributes still works perfectly.
+The new block is simply an additional, more user-friendly option for those using the WordPress block editor.

+The `<div>` method is particularly useful for theme developers and sites that dynamically populate widget attributes from post meta or custom fields.

 = What does the "Enable Rate Limiting" setting do? =

 This is a security feature that limits the number of times a single visitor (identified by their IP address) can request weather data in one hour.
 Enabling it helps protect your OpenWeather API key from being overused by automated bots or malicious users.
 For most websites, the default limit of 100 requests per hour is generous, but you can adjust it if needed.

 The rate limit is turned off by default to ensure maximum performance for all users.
 If you notice an unexpected increase in weather requests in the performance report, go ahead and turn on rate limiting to see if something is afoot.

-= What if I don't know the latitude and longitude for a weather location? =

-The plugin has a built-in **Coordinate Finder** tool.
-Navigate to **Settings > Under The Weather** and click the **Coordinate Finder** tab.
-Simply type in a location name, and the tool will look up the coordinates and provide you with the exact `<div>` code to copy and paste.

 = Can I load the JavaScripts myself? =